Built by Hand. Sustained by Community.

 Community & Connection

-Monthly meetings, creative exchanges, and events that keep our members connected, whether you're in Philadelphia, South Jersey, or the surrounding counties.
+Meetings, creative exchanges, and events keep our members connected, whether you're in Philadelphia, South Jersey, or the surrounding counties.

 Public Awareness